Brit Fougner

 Brit Fougner (born 21 February 1946) is a Norwegian organizational leader and politician for the Socialist Left Party.

-From 1990 to 1994 she was the managing director of the Council for Equality (a predecessor of the Centre for Equality, which in turn was a predecessor for the Norwegian Equality and Anti-Discrimination Ombud).
+From 1990 to 1994 she was the managing director of the Council for Equality (a predecessor of the Centre for Equality, which in turn was a predecessor of the Norwegian Equality and Anti-Discrimination Ombud).
 She was hired in Norsk Form in 1995, first as information director but then as chief executive from 2003 to 2008.

 She served as a deputy representative to the Parliament of Norway from Oslo during the term 1989-1993.
 She was also the chairperson of Oslo Concert Hall from 1992 to 2004.

 She was married to Einar Førde.